gw4-isambard/docs/user-guide/jobs.rst

 Queue configuration
 ===================

-* arm    - Run on 164x dual-socket Thunder X2 XC50 compute nodes
+* arm     - Run on 164x Thunder X2 XC50 compute nodes
+* arm-dev - Run interatively on up to 4x Thunder X2 XC50 compute nodes
-* knl    - Run on 8x single-socket Intel Xeon Phi "Knights Landing" 7210 CPU nodes
+* knl     - Run on 8x Intel Xeon Phi "Knights Landing" 7210 CPU nodes
 * pascal  - Run on 4x dual-card Nvidia Tesla P100 "Pascal" GPU nodes
-* power  - Run on 2x single-socket IBM Power 9 nodes, each with dual-card Nvidia V100 "Volta" GPUs ← ``Queue unavailable, interactive use only, hosts: power-001, power-002``
+* power   - Run on 2x IBM Power 9 nodes, each with dual-card Nvidia V100 "Volta" GPUs ← ``Queue unavailable, interactive use only, hosts: power-001, power-002``

 knlq is split into two sets of MCDRAM configuration, nodes 001-004 are in cache memory mode (quad_0) and nodes 005-008 are in flat memory mode (quad_100).
 These modes can be targeted using the ``aoe=`` PBS attribute.